itmaybejj/editoria11y/README.md

 ## Spring 2021 todo list

 ### Public Beta (January-February)
+- fail gracefully if checkroot is not found
 - check ignore logic in headings
 - Create JS event hooks for Scan, Jump and Tooltip, and move Princeton-specific code to PS_Core
 - Add detection to prevent conflict with other common inline editors